ChrstphrHll/npc_gen/students/Gianna Rhistel.md

 # Gianna Rhistel
 ---
 ### Description
-- Tiefling Druid from Aldercrown Empire
+- Tiefling Druid from Verdain
 - 2nd year Protection student in Alderden
-- long straight black hair that's messy, Gray eyes, and Purple skin
+- long straight blonde hair that's well kept, Gray eyes, and Purple skin
 - Is Dynamic and Shy, and has Speed as their ideal

 ### Organizations